BU-CLOUD-S20/Building-a-deployable-application-to-visualizing-the-output-of-a-Deep-Neural-Network-model/README.md

     * Allows images to be shown with API-returned rectangle coordinates for object classification and tracing
     * Supports visualizations for multiple DNN scenarios, as well as the ability to switch between them
     * Flexible display to accommodate tablet and mobile devices
-    * Enable basic interactivity e.g. using Plotly
+    * Enable basic interactivity
     * Allows images to be uploaded from other sources, such as webcam
 * REST API
     * Can deploy and run DNN model via provided Jupyter notebooks
     * Can run model via cloud service
     * Can take single image as input, or do batch scoring with multiple images
     * API scenarios include Classification, Similarity, Detection, and possibly keypoints, but can support user defined scenarios as well
 * Image Similarity